We first heard about the gin and raisin remedy for arthritis nearly 30 years ago. On May 16, 1994 we received this letter:

 She’s just starting to eat these raisins, so we don’t know yet whether it will make any difference.
 Our neighbor says it has helped his shoulder pain.
 What do you think?”

-Gin and Raisin Remedy Two Decades Later
+Gin and Raisin Remedy Nearly 3 Decades Later

-Twenty-two years after that first message we have heard from hundreds, if not thousands, of readers that the gin and raisin remedy is helpful for many.
+Long after that first message we have heard from hundreds, if not thousands, of readers that the gin and raisin remedy is helpful for many.
 Not everyone benefits, but a surprising number of people seem to get relief.
 Here is just the most recent message:

 Q. I stopped taking glucosamine in favor of gin-soaked raisins with terrific results.
 I’m a former runner with serious but not debilitating knee and hip pain.
 When I read about gin-soaked raisins I thought it sounded silly.